 Adrienne Korn (Peachtree Music Together)

 Adrienne has been involved in music for many years.
 She is a flutist and has been a member of a concert band and jazz band, as well as a flute chamber group.
 Adrienne believes that music is a gift we should share with our children and believes that Music Together is a wonderful way of doing just that.
 She looks forward to exploring the world of music with you and your children.
 Adrienne is a trained and registered Music Together instructor, and has been teaching since 2004.

 Maureen has been dancing since she was 10 years old, just after “retiring” from the world of competitive ice skating.
 Thrilled to find a fusion between her love of dance and her passion for fitness in the dance fitness movement, she has never looked back!
 Maureen is certified by AFAA in both Group Fitness Instruction and Kickboxing.
-She is also a certified ZUMBA® instructor, as well as a Masala Banghra Workout® Ambassador.
+She is a Masala Banghra Workout® Ambassador.
 She resides in Kennesaw with her husband, son, and dog and enjoys hiking, kayaking and writing when she’s not dancing.

 Neil Lynch (Challenger Sports Corporation)